 Confluence SAML app gives the ability to enable SAML Single Sign On for Confluence Software.
 Confluence Software is compatible with all SAML Identity Providers.
-Here we will go through a guide to configure SSO between Confluence and Ping One.
-By the end of this guide, Ping One users should be able to login and register to Confluence Software.
+Here we will go through a guide to configure SSO between Confluence and your Identity Provider.
+By the end of this guide, users from your Identity Provider should be able to login and register to Confluence Software.

-To configure Ping One integration with Confluence SAML SSO, you need the following items:
+To integrate your Identity Provider(IDP) with Confluence, you need the following items:

 Provide the SAML configuration details for the application.